 An Overview of the School

-Robert Peel is a Lower school of 290 pupils aged 3-9 years.
+Robert Peel is a Primary school of more than 300 pupils aged 3-11 years old.
 We are an inclusive school and strive to support all children to enable them to make the best possible progress and achieve well.
 To accomplish these aims, we offer a broad and balanced curriculum with high quality teaching.
 We provide effective support for children with Special Educational Needs and Disabilities, starting from our first contacts with parents and carers when a child enters our school.
 We make sure that additional needs are identified early and we offer a range of provision according to identified needs.
 We work with a range of other professionals, e.g. from health, to make sure that all children receive the support they need to do well at school.

 Identifying Children’s Additional Needs